muzakkirsaifi123/OOPs-2_Assignment/README.md

     If name is not equal then do the comparison on the basis of name length.

-Here is the test case
+Here is the test case--

 Input: